moyucanchi/UnityChanMakeUp/README.md

   1. Let your "Left Palm"  toward your face.You can see the menu. <br>
   2. Use  right hand to select the button called 'Size'. <br>
   3. Slide the slider to choice the size(unit:pixle). <br>

 ###How To Select Color

   1. Let your "Left Palm"  toward your face.You can see the menu. <br>
   2. Use right hand to select the button called 'ColorTools'. <br>
   3. Index finger to touch the 'ColorBoard'. <br>
+    i.
+    ii.

 ###How To MakeUp